-The best place to see the snow light is from the Sapporo TV Tower, in the eastern section of Odori park.
-You’re able to get a day/night ticket to the observatory looking over the main site of the festival for 1,100 yen, giving you the option to see the displays in two different beautiful times of the day.
+The best place to see the snow light is from the Sapporo TV Tower, in the eastern section of Odori Park.
+You’re able to get a day/night ticket to the observatory looking over the main site of the festival for 1,100 yen, giving you the option to see the displays at two different beautiful times of the day.

 If you just want one time of the day, tickets go for 720 yen.
 During the Snow Festival, they extend the opening hours from 8:30 am 10:30 pm, giving you all the time in the world to enjoy the white wonderland.

 - Street address: In the districts of Susukino and Odori, and Sapporo Community Dome (Tsudome)

 - Operating Hours: Tsudome opens at 9:00 am and closes at 5:00 pm.
 The lights in Odori are turned off at 10:00 pm and in Susukino, 11:00 pm.

 - Access: Susukino and Odori – A 2-minute walk from Hōsui-Susukino Station on the Toho Line or 2 Minute walk from Susukino Station on the Namboku Line, Tsudome – A 15-minute walk from Sakaemachi Station on the Toho Line